rercek/Q_sensor-review/README.md

 ![Experimant pictures](./images/Experiment.jpg)

-All devices were connected to a USB Zigbee coordinator dongle in the same room using [Zigbee2MQTT](https://www.zigbee2mqtt.io/) with a reporting of maximum 10min for each Q_sensor and R_sensor measurement on a installed mqtt server [`mosquitto`](https://www.zigbee2mqtt.io/guide/usage/integrations/home_assistant.html), 1h for the LYWSD03MMC device and unknown for the TS0601 air quality sensor (but probably a few seconds as specified in the `Notes` of this [link](https://www.zigbee2mqtt.io/devices/TS0601_air_quality_sensor.html#tuya-ts0601_air_quality_sensor)).
+All devices were connected to a USB Zigbee coordinator dongle in the same room using [Zigbee2MQTT](https://www.zigbee2mqtt.io/) with a reporting of maximum 10min for each Q_sensor and R_sensor measurement on a installed mqtt server [`mosquitto`](https://www.zigbee2mqtt.io/guide/usage/integrations/home_assistant.html), max 1h for the LYWSD03MMC device and unknown for the TS0601 air quality sensor (but probably a few seconds as specified in the `Notes` of this [link](https://www.zigbee2mqtt.io/devices/TS0601_air_quality_sensor.html#tuya-ts0601_air_quality_sensor)).

 In order to easily record measurements sent by different devices in a time series [influx2 database](https://docs.influxdata.com/influxdb/v2/), [Home-Assistant](http://home-assistant.io/) was configured to use the same mqtt server as Zigbee2MQTT and  Zigbee2MQTT was also configured [for Home-Assistant](https://www.zigbee2mqtt.io/guide/usage/integrations/home_assistant.html).
 In parallel, Home-Assistant was linked to [an external influx2 database](https://www.home-assistant.io/integrations/influxdb/).